CalebEverett/arloader/README.md

 * [Roadmap](#roadmap)
 * [Transactions Prior to v0.1.51](#potential-issue-with-transactions-uploaded-prior-to-version-0.1.51)

-## Discounted Usage with SOL
- Usage with SOL is currently essentially free.
-The cost per transaction is 10,000 lamports (~$0.002) and includes the Solana network fee of 5,000 lamports.

 ## Installation

 1. The easiest way to use arloader is to download the binary for your system (Linux or Mac) from the [releases on github](https://github.com/CalebEverett/arloader/releases).